yunmikun2/effect_ecto/README.md

 [effects](https://github.com/yunmikun2/effect) for default
 [ecto](https://github.com/elixir-ecto/ecto) operations.

-> **Note:** It may be not the best way to use ecto, but it's
+> **Note:** It may be not the best way to use ecto with effects, but
-> definitelly usefull for migrating existing code base to effects.
+> it's definitelly usefull for migrating existing code base to
+> effects.

 ## Usage